-Before attending law school, Keith monitored NCAA compliance for the Division I teams of the University of Missouri – Kansas City, where he obtained his Master’s of Business Administration.
+During his undergraduate years, Keith was a team captain on Benedictine College’s varsity football team.
+Before law school, Keith worked with the Department of Intercollegiate Athletics at the University of Missouri at Kansas City to ensure compliance with NCAA rules and bylaws.
 He later used this work as the basis for his published article in the Missouri Law Review, which describes the application of federal antitrust law to NCAA bylaws.
-Keith pursued NCAA compliance work after serving as the team captain of Benedictine College’s varsity football team during his undergraduate years.

-Keith focused on sharpening his advocacy skills in law school by working with veterans of the U.S. military.
+Keith sharpened his advocacy skills in law school by working with veterans of the U.S. military.
 Through his participation in Mizzou’s Veterans Clinic, he represented veterans seeking disability benefits from the U.S. Department of Veterans Affairs at both the administrative and appellate levels.
 He also competed in the National Veterans Law Moot Court Competition twice and reached the quarterfinals.
+He continues to represent several veterans in his pro bono practice.

 Keith Starr, The Path to Antitrust Success Against the NCAA is More Limited Than You Think, 79 Mo.
 L. Rev. 1157 (2014).